Update: Cloudflare now issues free certificates for the origin. Click here for more details

 Full SSL - front-end over TLS, back-end over TLS

 In Full SSL, the front-end is protected with TLS, and the back-end is encrypted with TLS but the certificate itself is not validated by CloudFlare.
-This means that a passive attacker listening to the data does not have the ability to read the communication, but an active man-in-the-middle attacker could potentially intercept the data.
+This means that a passive attacker listening to the data does not have the ability to read the communication, but an active on-path attacker could potentially intercept the data.
 This option makes sense for customers who don’t have the ability or the desire to pay for a certificate from a certificate authority but who still want their data to be protected from mass collection of data.

-Man-in-the-middle attempts between CloudFlare and the web server are difficult to pull off, but still possible, and we wanted our customers to have the option of protecting their customers against such attackers.
+On-path attempts between CloudFlare and the web server are difficult to pull off, but still possible, and we wanted our customers to have the option of protecting their customers against such attackers.
 Full SSL (Strict) makes sure that CloudFlare validates the certificate chain presented by the web server.

 Above: Full SSL - front-end over TLS, back-end over TLS